mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 1. Click **Log in to PhoneGap Build**.
 A new page will be opened on PhoneGap's [apps tab](https://build.phonegap.com/apps).
 Here you can see the PhoneGap Build app that was created by the Mendix Developer Portal for your app.
 The app is named as you defined it in the **App Info** in the [Starting the Packaging Process](#starting-the-packaging-process) section above.
 2. Set up the app signing key for your app in your account.
-3. Configure the app to be built by going to your PhoneGap Build account details.
-Click the avatar icon at the top-right of the page, and then click **Edit account**.
+3. Click the avatar icon at the top-right of the page, and then click **Edit account** to configure how your app will build.

 For publishing to a specific platform, see the subsequent sections of this how-to: